MLO-lab/online-FCL/README.md

-# Online Federated Continual Learning
+# Federated Continual Learning Goes Online

 The repository contains the code to reproduce the results of our paper.